There are several resources available to Faculty Advisors to assist you in working with your advisees.

 When working with special student populations, there are certain schedule guidelines to keep in mind.
 The basics for different student groups are laid out here, but we do not expect you to be an expert!
 If you have questions- please reach out to the Advising Center.

-• Example B: student is enrolled in 13 credits for full semester classes and also takes a session 11 class for 3 credits.
-They earn 16 total credits for the semester, but at no pint do they fall below 12 total credits.
+Example B: A student registered for 13 credits in full semester courses, and a 3 credit session 11 course, will have 16 total credits for the semester, and will never fall below 12 credits.

 Student Athletes